Skip to main content

 4. Assumptions

-• Build cost is point-estimated.
-Software engineering estimates are famously wrong — an estimated 3-month build often runs 6.
-The tool surfaces a sensitivity panel but does not apply a built-in padding factor.
+• Build cost is a point estimate.
+Software estimates are famously wrong — an estimated 3-month build often runs 6.
+The tool applies no padding factor; pad the build-hours input yourself.

-• Buy-side pricing is list.
-Enterprise-negotiated rates, annual-commitment discounts, and growth-volume tiers are user overrides.
+• Buy-side pricing is the monthly cost you enter.
+Enterprise-negotiated rates, annual-commitment discounts, and volume tiers are your job to reflect in that figure.

 5. Data sources